FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 ### What Is OSINT

-OSINT is a term used to describe the gathering of information through free and public tools/databases; full form- Open Source Intelligence.
-"Doing some OSINT work" is basically another way to say you're "doxing" someone.
-Doxxing being "dox" (documents) and "ing" (doing) which basically means that you're looking for data and information about a specific entitiy using public databases and open source (free and customisable) tools.
+`OSINT` is a term used to describe the gathering of information through free and public tools/databases; full form- Open Source Intelligence.
+"Doing some OSINT work" is basically another way to say you're "doxing" someone. `Doxing` being "dox" (documents) and `"ing" (doing) which basically means that you're looking for data and information about a specific entitiy using public databases and open source (free and customisable) tools.

 [Back to Index](#index)